maxtoroq/XCST/README.md

 System Requirements
 -------------------
-The codebase is written in C# 8 and requires .NET 4.6 or higher.
+The runtime and APIs are written in C# 8 and require .NET 4.6 or higher.
 The compiler is written in XSLT 2 and depends on [Saxon-HE].

 The [release script](build/release.ps1) (which creates the NuGet packages) and other utility scripts are written in PowerShell 3.